tinymce/tinymce-docs/tinydrive/introduction/jwt-authentication.md

 ```

 ### More configuration
-If you managed to set this up, you should be good to go with checking out the various [configuration options](/tinydrive/configuration/) for Tiny Drive and how you can customize is.
+If you managed to set this up, you should be good to go with checking out the various [configuration options](/tinydrive/getting-started/configuration/) for Tiny Drive and how you can customize it.
 Don't forget to change the JWT Claim's (user id, user name) to get those from your system.

-If you need some help, check our [help page](/tinydrive/get-help/) and if that doesn't work, contact our support.
+If you need some help, check our [help page](/tinydrive/get-help/) and if that doesn't work, [submit a support request](https://support.tiny.cloud/hc/en-us/requests/new).